INFANT & TODDLER CARE…

 The Infant Toddler curriculum incorporates the critical roles of caring, nurturing and interacting by adults in your child’s development.
 Infants and toddlers learn and develop by experiencing their environment through their senses, by physically moving about and through social interactions.
 The process of teaching and learning through verbal and physical interactions focuses on: language development; cultural and human relations (sharing, taking turns); concepts (up/down, in/out); colors shapes and sizes; science (water, ice); developing gross motor skills (balls, riding toys, mats); and, fine motor skills (manipulatives, puzzles, crayons, painting).
 Our programs use Teaching Strategies GOLD, an assessment, reporting, and planning system.
 This system helps us to track each child’s progress.

-The Guild uses the "learning center model" to develop the cognitive, physical, and social development of our children.
+The Guild uses the “learning center model” to develop the cognitive, physical, and social development of our children.
 Our educators play the critical role of nurturing and interacting with the children to enhance their development.
 All centers are licensed by the MA Department of Early Education and Care and the staff are supervised by the Director and/or Assistant Director at each center.
-Each classroom is equipped with educational toys and materials, all of which are appropriate for the age groups of the children.
 An enclosed outdoor play space is provided at each center.

 All teachers meet the guidelines provided by the MA Department of Early Education and Care, and are supervised by the Director or Assistant Director at each center.